Summary of Revelations

 The Lamb, slain yet standing, alone is worthy to open God’s redemptive scroll.
 His victory is not through force but through sacrifice, making His people kings and priests.
 Heaven’s worship celebrates the cross as God’s eternal plan.

 The seals reveal the unfolding power of the cross.
-Each opening exposes spiritual realities, offering life to those who receive Christ and judgment to those who reject Him.
+Each opening exposes spiritual realities, offering life to those who receive Jesus and judgment to those who reject Him.
 The seals, trumpets, and bowls follow the same redemptive rhythm.

-Silence in heaven precedes the trumpets — a pause of awe before God’s justice moves.
+Silence in heaven precedes the trumpets, a pause of awe before God’s justice moves.
 The trumpets shake the world, confronting falsehood and calling all to repentance.
 The cross stands as the world’s only refuge.

 The woman clothed with the sun brings forth the Messiah.
 The dragon’s defeat is secured at the cross.
 The Church is preserved through trial, overcoming by the blood of the Lamb and the word of testimony.